craftcms/commerce/docs/general-config.md

 In addition to the settings available in the CP `Commerce > Settings` screen, the config items below can be placed into a `commerce.php` file in your `craft/config` directory:

+## `pdfAllowRemoteImages`

+Determines if a DOMPDF pdf render will allow remote images.

+Default `false`

 ## `autoSetNewCartAddresses`

 Determines whether the customer's last used shipping and billing addresses should automatically be set on new carts.